Other

 Settings

-There have been a number of musical settings of the Sappho translations, but
+There have been a number of musical settings of the Sappho translations,

-Ward-Steinman’s “Fragments from Sappho” was issued first
+David Ward-Steinman’s “Fragments from Sappho” was issued

 Original lyrics that have been set to music: